furiosa-ai/furiosa-sdk/docs/en/source/software/serving.rst

-To run simply a model server with ``tflite`` or ``onnx``, you need to specify just the model path and its name as following:
+To run simply a model server with ``tflite`` or ``onnx``, you need to specify just the model path and its name as follows:

 .. code-block:: sh